-- 1. Name of proposed project, if applicable: North Rainier Landbanked Site Development - 2.
-Name of applicant: City of Seattle, Dept of Parks and Recreation - Address and phone number of applicant and contact person: Mike Schwindeller, Sr. Capitol Projects Coordinator c/o Seattle Parks and Recreation Planning & Development Division 300 Elliott Ave W, South Suite 100 Seattle, Washington 98119 (206) 615-1165 - 4.
-Date checklist prepared: 10/1/2020 - 5.
-Agency requesting checklist: City of Seattle, Seattle Parks and Recreation (SPR) - 6.
-Proposed timing or schedule (including phasing, if applicable): Construction is proposed to start in the spring of 2021 with completion in Spring 2022. - Do you have any plans for future additions, expansion, or further activity related to or connected with this proposal?
+- 1. Name of proposed project, if applicable: Georgetown Flume Dog Off Leash Area and Trail - 2.
+Name of applicant: City of Seattle, Dept of Parks and Recreation - 3.
+Address and phone number of applicant and contact person: Mike Schwindeller, Sr. Capitol Projects Coordinator c/o Seattle Parks and Recreation Planning, Development & Maintenance Division 300 Elliott Ave W, South Suite 100 Seattle, Washington 98119 (206) 615-1165 - 4.
+Date checklist prepared: 12/8/21 - 5.
+Agency requesting checklist: City of Seattle, Seattle Parks and Recreation (SPR) - Proposed timing or schedule (including phasing, if applicable): Construction is proposed to start in the summer of 2022 with completion in Spring 2023

+7. Do you have any plans for future additions, expansion, or further activity related to or connected with this proposal?
 If yes, explain.
-Yes, the project will provide infrastructure for a potential future phase that could include the addition of a Portland Loo (single user toilet) if grant funding that has been applied for is received. - List any environmental information you know about that has been prepared, or will be prepared, directly related to this proposal.
-A Storm Water Drainage Report and SWPPP and Geotechnical Memo will be prepared. - Do you know whether applications are pending for governmental approvals of other proposals directly affecting the property covered by your proposal?
-If yes, explain.
-None known - List any government approvals or permits that will be needed for your proposal, if known.
-City of Seattle, Drainage Review City of Seattle, Building Permit City of Seattle, Construction Permit City of Seattle ECA Exemption (Prepared by SPR)